Introduction

 HTTP Responder

-If you want NetScaler to respond to client requests on behalf of the backend servers for certain requests, you can make use of the HTTP Responder feature.
+To configure NetScaler to respond to client requests on behalf of the backend servers for certain requests, use the HTTP Responder feature.

-In the following example, NetScaler will respond with a “404 Not Found” error for any request whose URL contains the “admin” string.
+In the following example, NetScaler responds with a “‘404’ Not Found” error for any request whose URL contains the “admin” string.

 {